-Currently, there is no known cure or way to prevent hydrocephalus.
+Currently, there is no known cure or prevention method for hydrocephalus.
 Early detection and treatment of hydrocephalus can help patients lead full and active lives.
 After diagnosis, there are surgical options for treatment.

-Shunt System: A shunt system the most common treatment for hydrocephalus.
+Shunt System: A shunt system is the most common hydrocephalus treatment.
 For this treatment, a shunt (flexible tube) is placed into the brain’s ventricular system.
 This shunt helps maintain cerebrospinal fluid at normal levels and redirects the flow of cerebrospinal fluid to another region of the body where it can be absorbed.